ngmcfarland/emily/brain/README.md

 ## Topics

 Topics allow Emily to understand things in context, and provide structure for back-and-forth conversations.
-At all times, there is a session variable with the name "TOPIC".
+At all times, there is a session variable with the name "topic".
 Most of the time, topic is set to "NONE", so any responses from brain files containing "NONE" topics will be matched.

-A category in a brain file can temporarily set the "TOPIC" variable to a different topic to have Emily search for matching patterns in that topic first.
+A category in a brain file can temporarily set the "topic" variable to a different topic to have Emily search for matching patterns in that topic first.
 If a pattern is not matched in the specific topic set by a category, Emily will always check for matches in the "NONE" topic before answering with a default response.

 See the personality brain file for examples of topic usage.